 Kavya was searching for a book to read, only to pass that foggy evening.
 She was in her grandma’s house for vacation.
 Nothing but memories was left of her grandparents.
-A faint picture entered her mind every time she thought of them- she is sitting in her grandpa’s lap and her grandma is reading a book, they are in the balcony, soon she falls asleep but nevertheless feels the warmth because of their presence.
+A faint image entered her mind every time she thought of them- she is sitting beside them and her grandma is reading a book, they are on the balcony, soon she falls asleep, nevertheless feels the warmth because of their presence.

 She was young now and restless.
 An idea came to her, she imagined herself sitting the way her grandma was sitting and reading, she felt that if she copied it she would get some of the serenity that her grandma had on her face.
-Kavya could see wholeness and contentment in the eyes of her grandma; calmness on her face; as if she is telling everyone to have faith…to believe; all this through a portrait of her.
-Kavya knew that it wasn’t the magic of the artist but her grandma’s as she trusted her memory and the single thought that was still clear in her mind.
+Strangely, Kavya could now see wholeness and contentment in her grandma’s eyes; calmness on her face; as if she is telling everyone to have faith…to believe; even the old monotone photographs of her grandma spoke the same whenever Kavya looked at them.

-Finally she picked a book and went outside in the balcony.
+Finally, she picked a book and went outside on the balcony.
 Pulling a chair towards her she sat on it.
 She sighed…what for…she had no clue herself.
 Was it something in her life or was she simply missing her grandma?
 Maybe she sighed because we sometimes do, without knowing that we did.

 Trying to sit in a comfortable position Kavya got up and dragged the chair but while doing so she dropped the book.
 The book was old and some pages peeped out as soon as it hit the floor.
 ‘Oh!’ said Kavya.
 They say what happens, happens for the good.
 While placing the pages properly she found a folded piece of paper.
 Curiosity made her eyes big.
 She opened it; her grandma’s handwriting spoke to her.
 The words were few.
-It said ‘Just smile…it is the better way’ and under it were the initials of her grandma.
+It said ‘Just smile…it is the better way’ and under it were her grandma’s initials.

 How quickly can things change, how strangely can people change, how fast the light passes in the darkness, right?
 Kavya couldn’t believe that she was suddenly full of happiness; spirited to do anything.
 She looked at the piece of paper once again and said, ‘Thank you grandma…thank you so much.’
 She got up and left the balcony.

-One thing is sure that Kavya didn’t finish that book but then she had something else to finish.
-The old book is back in the shelf but the message is with Kavya, which will stay with her forever.
+Indeed, Kavya didn’t finish that book but then she had something else to complete.
+The old book is back on the shelf but the message is with Kavya, which will stay with her forever.